 Originally a Nordic spirit, Aquavit has a slight caraway taste and was originally thought to have healing powers.
 Throughout Swedish history, it has been used as a supposed cure for the Black Death and ironically, alcoholism, but it is now enjoyed as a celebratory shot amongst friends and family.

 If you are in Sweden for your fall semester, you’ll be lucky enough to be there for Glögg season.
-Fun to drink and say, Glögg is mulled red wine that is served during the holiday season with a glass of snaps (aka Aquavit), the Swedes add blanched almonds and raisins to make it distinctly theirs.
+Fun to drink and say, Glögg is mulled red wine that is served during the holiday season with a glass of schnapps (aka Aquavit).
+The Swedes add blanched almonds and raisins to make it distinctly theirs.

 We can’t talk about Swedish food without talking about Swedish meatballs!
 Every Swedish family offers their own unique take, secret ingredients and cooking technique that makes this signature dish have an odd sense of variety and expectation amongst Swedes.